 - 1. Go to Setup > Hardware Configuration and click Start new hardware configuration. - 2.
 Enter a name for the Axis product. - 3.
 Select the number of connected doors and click Next. - 4.
 Configure the door monitors (door position sensors) and locks according to your requirements and click Next.
-For more information about the available options, see How to configure door monitors and locks on page 12. - 5.
+For more information about the available options, see . - 5.
 Configure the readers and REX devices that will be used and click Finish.
-For more information about the available options, see How to configure readers and REX devices on page 14. - 6.
+For more information about the available options, see . - 6.
 Click Close or click the link to view the hardware pin chart.